aws-samples/aws-iot-sitewise-cold-tier-repartitioning/README.md

 This repo provides code samples to re-partition the AWS IoT SiteWise cold storage tier data and store it into a destination Amazon S3 bucket.
 Re-partitioning helps with improving Athena query performance for query patterns encompassing multiple time series.

 ## How does it work?
 The samples provided downloads time series objects from cold tier S3 bucket, merges them into daily partitions, and finally, uploads to a destination S3 bucket.
 Post initial-run, only new data additions are re-partitioned.

-Following are a few supported scenarios.
+Following are a few scenarios that were considered.

 |Change in Asset Modeling | Supported? |
 |----|----|